 Contact Our NYC Premises Liability Attorneys If You Were Injured

 NYC premises liability attorney Keith Sullivan is a partner with Sullivan & Galleshaw, LLP and an adjunct law professor at Pace University School of Law and Brooklyn Law School and a lecturer for the NYS bar exam.
 He can be seen frequently providing legal analysis on various national and local networks such as FOX News, CNN, HLN, NBC and MSNBC.

 Sullivan’s Court provides general legal information only, is not intended as legal advice and does not create an attorney-client relationship.

-If you or a loved one has been injured as a result of the negligence or intentional wrongdoing of another, contact the knowledgeable New York City personal injury law firm of Sullivan & Galleshaw at (718) 843-0300 to schedule a free consultation to discuss a possible personal injury lawsuit.
+If you or a loved one has been injured as a result of the negligence or intentional wrongdoing of another, contact a knowledgeable New York City personal injury lawyer of Sullivan & Galleshaw at (718) 843-0300 to schedule a free consultation to discuss a possible personal injury lawsuit.